 The Standard props that come with your kit is a great place to start and will work in many situations.
-From there you can increase or decrease the prop diameter or pitch (Hurricane props) based on your needs.
+From there you can increase or decrease the prop diameter or pitch (Performance props) based on your needs.
 Our props are affordable, so that allows you to experiment.

 Another great resource is our Performance Stats Page where customers have shared their experiences and results.
 See what Swamp Runner Owners are running.
 See what boat they have, the engine, the kit, hull weight, load, prop size, and MPH.